 Overtime in the event of termination without notice

 If an immediate termination has taken place, the only option left for the employer is to compensate the overtime with money.
 This is because an immediate termination ends the employment relationship with immediate effect.
-So no more time off in lieu can be granted because there is no notice period.
-In the event of instant dismissal, overtime must therefore always be remunerated.
+So, no more time off in lieu can be granted because there is no notice period.
+In the event of instant dismissal, the emplpyer must always compensate overtime.
 This applies regardless of whether the instant dismissal was justified or not.

 Overtime and termination agreements

-Apart from termination, an employment contract can also be terminated by means of a termination agreement.
+Apart from termination, an employment contract can also end by a termination agreement.
 In this case, employees should pay attention to any clauses regarding overtime.
 Employers often try to gain an advantage by including clauses in the termination agreement that, among other things, ‘settle’ claims arising from overtime (possibly also in connection with the termination agreement and acknowledgement of compensation – more on this in a moment).
 You should never sign a termination agreement immediately.
-Do not let yourself be put under pressure and take time to read the contract carefully and make up your mind.
-It is advisable to seek advice from a specialist lawyer in labour law before signing a termination agreement.
+Don’t let your employer pressure you.
+Take your time to read the termination agreement carefully and make up your mind.
+Before you sign, you should seek advice from a specialist employment lawyer.

 Attention: cut-off periods and compensation receipts!

 Employment contracts may contain so-called ‘exclusion periods’.
-Claims that the employee has against the employer (e.g. the claim for overtime pay) expire if they are not asserted within the exclusion period.
-Since these deadlines can be quite short, you should claim your overtime quickly after a termination, otherwise you could run the risk of missing the exclusion period.
+Claims that the employee has against the employer (e.g. the claim for overtime pay) can expire.
+Unless you file them within the exclusion period.
+Since these deadlines can be quite short, you should claim your overtime quickly after a termination.
+Otherwise, you could run the risk of missing the exclusion period and loose your claims.
 If you do not assert your claims within this period, they will expire.
 If there are no contractual cut-off periods, the statutory limitation period of three years applies.

-You should also be careful if your employer gives you a receipted cheque to sign after the end of the employment relationship.
+You should also be careful if your employer hands you a “receipted cheque” to sign after the employment relationship.
 The effect is similar to that of the cut-off period.
-If you sign a receipted cheque, this means that all claims arising from the employment relationship are deemed to have been settled.
+If you sign a receipted cheque, this means that all claims arising from the employment relationship are settled.
 Even then, you can no longer demand overtime pay.

 What can you do if your employer does not pay you for overtime after you have handed in your notice?

-In most cases, it makes sense to ask the employer in writing for the overtime to be paid after you leave.
+In most cases, it makes sense to ask your employer in writing for the overtime pay after you leave.
 If the employer continues to refuse, the specialist lawyer will draft a letter to that effect and, in the worst case, take legal action steps.